 I quickly thought: why on earth do dogs eat poop?
 Is it dangerous?
 Would they eat their own too?
 Should I tell the owner or try to erase this stinky memory from my mind? (clearly that didn’t work as I’m still here telling the tale).

 Why do dogs eat poop?

 The scientific term is called coprophagia and it refers to the act of eating poop whether their own or others (cats, birds etc).

 Coprophagia is common in pups until the age of 9months.
 Or in mums, cleaning up after their pups.
 It is a way of exploring and teaching.
 It is harmless, although it can lead to problems if there are parasites or toxins in the faeces consumed.

 The reason for dogs eating poo can be medical or behavioural.
-If your dog has started indulging in this behaviour, you will want to rule out any health problems with your vet first, such as:
+If your dog has started indulging in this behaviour, you will first want to rule out any health problems with your vet, such as:

 - Malabsorption or insufficiency.
 Is your dog getting enough nutrients?

 - Diabetes, Cushing’s disease or other conditions that might alter your dog’s appetite.

 - Drug related (if your dog is on steroids for example)